 If you’re considering US Visa types, you’re usually considering coming to the US to visit, to work or to study.
-You are not moving to the United States forever.
+Therefore, you are not moving to the United States forever.
 When looking through the various types of visas, the first thing that you see is considering visas is like looking at a bowl of alphabet soup, all the visas start with a letter of the alphabet, and only a few letters are not used.
 Some letters are designated for particular circumstances that are quite rare, so this guide will not discuss them.
 But, the most common visas permit people to come to the United States for business or visiting, to work or to study.

 To visit United States you would use either the Visa Waiver Program or the B-1/B-2 tourist or general business visa.

 To come here for work, you could be on an E visa if you were investing in the United States or trading with your home country.
 You would be on the H visa if you were a professional or a temporary worker, in general business or agriculture.
 You could also be on an L visa when an overseas division of your company transfers you to the United States.
 Perhaps you have outstanding ability in the sciences or the arts.
 If so you would be on an O Visa.
 If you were an athlete or an entertainer, you would have a P visa.